Solar energy in vogue - uncertainties regarding subsidies

 In order to promote climate-friendly power generation, the state is helping interested parties.
 The level of interest was demonstrated in September: in less than 24 hours, the 300 million euros available for last year from the "Solar power for electric cars" program were exhausted.
 At times, the customer portal of the KfW development bank was overloaded due to the rush.
 Those who were eligible were able to enjoy an investment grant of up to 10,200 euros, intended for owners who wanted to buy an electric car and install a charging station for it in combination with a photovoltaic system and a solar power storage unit.

 The Ministry of Transport actually wanted to make a further 200 million euros available for the current year - but this seems uncertain in view of the budget crisis.
-Details on savings still need to be clarified in close consultation with the members of the Bundestag, the Ministry of Transport explained in response to an inquiry from dpa.
-It was not possible to anticipate the vote.
+Details on savings still need to be clarified in close consultation with the members of parliament, the Ministry of Transport explained.
+The vote could not be anticipated.

-The industry association expects demand for solar systems to remain high in 2024.
-It justifies this with further rising electricity prices and attractive subsidy conditions.
-"We expect the solar boom to continue in 2024," explained Körnig.
-However, to ensure that the growth targets are also achieved in subsequent years, the reduction in bureaucracy must not be allowed to stall.
-Further measures to speed up procedures are needed to upgrade the electricity and heating grids more quickly.
+Nevertheless, the industry association expects demand for solar installations to remain high in 2024.
+It justifies this with further increases in electricity prices and continued attractive subsidy conditions.

-In 2024, more than 1.5 million property owners were planning to install a solar system on their roof, the BSW reported.
-The association based this projection on a representative survey conducted by the opinion research institute Yougov among over 1,000 property owners in mid-December.
-According to the survey, 69 percent of residential property owners with suitable roof space could imagine installing a solar system on their roof.
-"16 percent are already planning to do so in the next 12 months," it continued.

-Specifically, the association expects rooftop systems with a PV output of up to 30 kilowatts in the residential segment in 2024 - a demand of a similar magnitude to 2023.
-Last year, PV rooftop systems with a total peak output of seven gigawatts were installed in this segment.
-In contrast, the BSW expects the market for PV systems on commercial roofs and open spaces to grow.

 Read also: